 Great Northern Mountain is part of the the Flathead Range and is the monarch of the Great Bear Wilderness.
-It is not high as great mountains go, but its ruggedness, remoteness and northerly latitude make it a great and challenging peak that offers Glacier Park-like scenery without the Glacier crowds.
+It is not high as great mountains go, but its ruggedness, remoteness and northerly latitude make it a great and challenging peak that offers Glacier Park-like scenery.
 From the summit, there are outstanding views of southern Glacier National Park, nearby summits such as Mount Grant, and the receding Stanton Glacier.
 It is a beautiful mountain with beautiful views, and it is a gem among Montana's many.

 Great Northern is not a mountain that is very easy to see well from paved roads.
 When one is close enough to the peak to see it in any detail, trees usually obscure the view.
 But from U.S. 2, which parallels the Middle Fork Flathead River on the northern side of the wilderness area, there are occasional glimpses of two snowy peaks looming to the south; the one on the left is Mount Grant, and the one on the right is Great Northern Mountain.

 The mountain gets its name not from its size, height, or latitude but rather from the famous Great Northern Railroad.
 The area is rich in railroading history, and some of the structures of Glacier National Park, including the popular and expensive Glacier Park Lodge, are remnants of the railroad empire's heyday.
 The trains still run through the Middle Fork Flathead Valley today, and railroad enthusiasts might enjoy a stay at the Izak Walton Inn in the small community of Essex.
 The trains make frequent stops at the Inn, and the property is rich in designs and relics from the great steam era; in fact, you can even spend the night there in a refurbished caboose.